Deep Learning applied in Incident Management

 The first and most simple subset of Artificial Intelligence, Machine Learning, has been integrated into Citilog’s products for a long time.
 The more complex and resource demanding Deep Learning is now a reality with CT-ADL (Citilog Applied Deep Learning).
 The uniqueness of CT-ADL is the ability to run a specifically developed neural network targeting at eliminating false positive detections while maintaining the increase of hardware requirement to a very limited level: 1 standard additional GPU card can cope with 100 cameras.

-CT-ADL: Efficiently eliminating False positive for open roads Incident Management solutions.
+CT-ADL: Efficiently eliminating False for open roads Incident Management systems monitoring tunnels or open roads environments.

 Apply Deep Learning to solve a real business case